 Victory in the fight against cancer requires bold new public policies that promote cancer prevention, early detection of cancer, and expand access to quality, affordable health care.
 Lawmakers make many decisions that impact the lives of Rhode Islanders touched by cancer and their leadership is vital to defeating this disease.

-ACS CAN will advocate for an increase in tobacco control program funding, requesting elected officials to support funding levels at $3.2 million, with future regular increases until we reach the CDC recommended level of $12.8 million for evidence-based tobacco control, prevention, and cessation programs that help people who smoke quit and prevent children from ever starting.
+Tobacco Prevention and Cessation Funding: ACS CAN will work to fund and sustain evidence-based, statewide tobacco use prevention and cessation programs at $3.2 million, with future regular increases until we reach the CDC recommended level of $12.8 million for evidence-based tobacco prevention, and cessation programs that help people who smoke quit and prevent children from ever starting.

 Do you have a personal story about how tobacco has impacted you or someone you love?
 Your lawmakers are overwhelmed with numbers and studies.
 What they need most are stories about people - real people in their own community or district.
 Tell us how tobacco has impacted your life.
 And,